molambat/TestingIsForeplay/README.md

 ## 👩‍💻 About me

 I'm a QA Consultant with 6+ years in the field (5 in development, 1+ in QA).
+I don’t just automate tests — I craft sensual flows that beg to be executed.
 I build test strategies, set up automation from scratch, and turn messy flows into predictable systems.
+I build QA pipelines that purr when triggered, and leave no component untouched.

 ✨ Fun fact: I also create content on the side — because being serious doesn’t mean being boring.
+QA by day, creative troublemaker by night.
+Yes, I read specs — but I also know how to leave the right ports open. 😉
 [See all my sides here → linkr.bio/m.lambat](https://linkr.bio/m.lambat)

 ---